colecperry/distributed-warehouse-system/documentation/database-choice.md

 -  **Speed:** Fast responses for customers

 **What we deprioritized:**
 - **Strong Consistency:** Accept brief stale data (up to 800ms)

 ### The Trade-off Explained

 **What we gave up:**
 - For about 0.8 seconds, Follower nodes might have slightly old data
 - **Example:** Customer adds item to cart at 2:00:00 PM
     - Leader knows immediately (2:00:00 PM)
-  - Follower 1 knows at 2:00:00.2 PM
+    - Follower 1 knows at 2:00:00.2 PM (200ms later)
-  - Follower 2 knows at 2:00:00.4 PM
+    - Follower 2 knows at 2:00:00.4 PM (400ms later)
-  - Follower 3 knows at 2:00:00.6 PM
+    - Follower 3 knows at 2:00:00.6 PM (600ms later)
-  - Follower 4 knows at 2:00:00.8 PM
+    - Follower 4 knows at 2:00:00.8 PM (800ms later)
 - After 0.8 seconds, ALL nodes have the same data

 **Why this is acceptable:**
 - 0.8 seconds is too fast for customers to notice
 - Much better than website being down
 - eCommerce prioritizes availability over brief staleness
-- Our R=5 reads always return the newest version anyway
+- Our R=5 reads always return the newest version anyway (zero stale reads in Assignment 4)

 ---